lukeryanxero/summer-of-tech/README.md

-summer-of-tech
+Summer of Tech
 ==============

 Repository containing content for the summer of tech source control 101 session.

-Zong Chen - @easoncxz
+Prepared by Zong - @easoncxz